-At first, Scrum was a way for software teams to manage their new releases, but it’s quickly become a way of working that all kinds of teams are finding useful, from customer support, to marketing, to operations and more.
+Scrum began as a way for software teams to manage new releases.
+But it’s quickly become a way to work for all kinds of teams, including customer support, marketing, operations, and more.

-- You have well-defined projects.
-Scrum relies on the concept that there is a very specific end goal to which the whole team is aligned.
-From there, the individual pieces of the end goal are delegated to members of the team.
-If your team’s problems center around always having ambiguous goals, then you may not be ready to dive into Scrum yet.
+You have well-defined projects.
+Scrum relies on the idea that there is a very specific end goal to which the whole team is aligned.
+Individual contributions to the end goal are delegated to members of the team.
+If your team’s projects center around ambiguous goals, you may not be ready to dive into Scrum.

-- Impromptu work doesn’t define your week.
-Scrum really gets its power from being able to plan and make changes to that plan week-to-week, instead of day-by-day.
-In fact, Scrum was effectively designed as a way to avoid having a group of people working on ad-hoc, unrelated initiatives that are not aligned towards a common goal.
+Impromptu work doesn’t define your week.
+Scrum helps teams to plan and make changes to that plan week-to-week, instead of day-by-day.
+Scrum was designed as a way to avoid work on ad-hoc, unrelated initiatives not aligned towards a common goal.

-- You are focused on getting feedback and making improvements.
-Scrum is all about doing small things, soliciting feedback, and then incorporating it into the overall plan.
-If you aren’t synthesizing what your customers, co-workers, or leads think about your products or campaigns, then you won’t get the value from Scrum because your plan does not revolve around constant review and iteration.
+You focus on feedback and improvement.
+Scrum is all about doing small things, soliciting feedback, and then incorporating it.
+You won’t get value from Scrum if your plan does not revolve around constant review and iteration.

-Think your team’s a good fit?
-Here’s how to get started.
+If your team’s a good fit for Scrum, here’s how to get started.

 A key tenant of Scrum is to build something small, and then iterate.
 Implementing Scrum on your team is no exception.

 Instead of reading everything about Scrum and incorporating every aspect onto your team, start small, and add as you go.
 To get started on your first team Scrum project: